This post contains affiliate links.

-As you can see, the circumstances around your inverter’s function are just as important as assessing the inverter itself to determine whether it should be left on or shut off when not in use.
-Keep reading to learn everything you need to know about inverters, their function in powering an RV and if it should be left on or not.
+The circumstances around your inverter’s function are just as important as assessing the inverter itself to determine whether it should be left on or shut off when not in use.
+Keep reading to learn everything you need to know about inverters, their function in powering an RV, and if they should be left on or not.

 What Is an RV Inverter?

 Simply put, an RV inverter is an electrical module that changes incoming DC current from the battery into usable AC current.
 The inverted AC current can be put to work running household appliances and other electrical devices plugged into outlets inside an RV.

 Inverters allow people using an RV to camp off-grid without access to a generator plug-in or shore power, but still have access to some of the comforts of home such as refrigerators, microwaves, and televisions.